ekote/azure-ml-customer-insights-custom-models/README.md

 # Azure ML Customer Insights Custom Models
 Bring in your custom machine learning models to Dynamics 365 Customer Insights to make predictions on your unified customer data.

-TODO:
-- [ ] add training part with dataset
-- [ ] add dataset used for scoring
-- [ ] add trained model used for scoring
-- [ ] write readme with instruction

 Context: Customer Insights ...

 Objective: add custom model to Customer Insights

-Steps:
+# Run the example on a new environment
+1. Create Azure Machine Learning (Azure ML) service
+2. Add Customer Insights in a Contrubutor Role
-1. Azure ML
+4. Go to the Azure ML Workspace
-   1. Create Compute Instance
+5. Create Compute Instance (in that case size doesn't matter ^^ :cactus:)
-   2. Clone the repo via terminal
+6. Clone the repo via terminal
+7. Register the model.pkl (type: AutoML)
-   3. Create Azure ML Dataset (Tabular) from the data from CI (previously export the data)
+8. Create Azure ML Dataset (Tabular) from the file
-   4. Register the dataset
-2. Customer Insights
+9. Run the notebook

 ## Resources
 - https://docs.microsoft.com/en-us/dynamics365/customer-insights/audience-insights/custom-models
--